 Regulation

-Kumari Care is registered with the Commission for Social Care Inspection which is responsible for ensuring that all social care meets the standards and regulations set out in the Care Standards Act 2000.
+Kumari Care is registered with the Care Quality Commission which is responsible for ensuring that all social care meets the standards and regulations set out in the Care Standards Act 2000.

-In addition the company’s performance is regularly monitored by Bristol City Council, Bath & North East Somerset Council, South Gloucestershire Council and the Bath & North East Primary Care Trust.
+In addition the company’s performance is regularly monitored by Bristol City Council, Bath & North East Somerset Council, South Gloucestershire Council, CCGs and Bath & North East Primary Care Trust.

 Each year every client is invited to participate in a Client Satisfaction Survey asking them to let us know how they feel about the care services we provide.
 This takes the form of a questionnaire which is anonymous.
 This has proved to be a valuable tool in establishing how our clients rate the service and has led to a number of changes helping to improve the quality of care and the way in which it is managed.